amaui-org/amaui/docs/public/assets/md/dev/style-react/use/styled.md

       "to": "/dev/style-react/use/style"
     },
     "next": {
-      "label": "Style React: useAmauiStyle",
+      "label": "Style React: withStyle",
-      "to": "/dev/style-react/use/useAmauiStyle"
+      "to": "/dev/style-react/use/withStyle"
     }
   }
 }~